Diplomacy to pause fighting and ease siege intensifies as Israeli ground troops advance on Gaza City

 Hundreds of thousands of Palestinians remain in the path of the fighting in northern Gaza, despite Israel’s repeated calls for them to evacuate to the territory’s south, which is also being bombarded.

-Israeli troops appear to be advancing on three main routes, according to the Institute for the Study of War, a U.S. research group.
-One thrust came from Gaza’s northeast corner.
-Another, south of Gaza City, cut across the territory, reaching the main north-south highway.
+Israeli troops appear to be advancing on Gaza City along three main routes: from the northeast, from the northwest along the Mediterranean coast, and from the south after reaching the territory's main north-south highway.
+Israeli officials have provided only vague statements about troop movements.

-The third, from Gaza's northwest corner, has moved about 5 kilometers (3 miles) down the Mediterranean coast, reaching the outskirts of the Shati and Jabaliya refugee camps, on the edges of Gaza City.
-Airstrikes on Tuesday and Wednesday destroyed apartment blocks in Jabaliya, but the number of dead and wounded remained unknown.
+Airstrikes on Tuesday and Wednesday destroyed apartment buildings in the Jabaliya refugee camp near Gaza City, but the number of dead and wounded remained unknown.
 Israel said the strikes killed militants and demolished Hamas tunnels.

 Palestinian militants fired antitank missiles, set off explosive devices and hurled grenades at Israeli troops during an overnight battle, the Israeli military said Thursday.
-It said soldiers returned fire and called in artillery, as well as strikes from a helicopter and a naval ship.
+It said soldiers returned fire and called in artillery, as well as strikes.
 The report could not be independently confirmed.

 Casualties on both sides are expected to rise as Israeli troops advance toward the dense residential neighborhoods of Gaza City.
 Israeli officials say Hamas' military infrastructure, including tunnels, is concentrated in the city and accuse Hamas of hiding among civilians.

-More than 9,000 Palestinians have been killed in the war, mostly women and minors, and more than 32,000 people have been wounded, the Gaza Health Ministry said Thursday, without providing a breakdown between civilians and fighters.
-The figure is without precedent in decades of Israeli-Palestinian violence.
+At least 9,061 Palestinians have been killed in the war, mostly women and minors, and more than 32,000 people have been wounded, the Gaza Health Ministry said Thursday, without providing a breakdown between civilians and fighters.
+The death toll is without precedent in decades of Israeli-Palestinian violence, and is around four times the figure from the 2014 Gaza war, which lasted over six weeks.

 Four Palestinians, including three teenagers, were shot dead in different parts of the occupied West Bank early Thursday, the Palestinian Health Ministry said.
 More than 130 Palestinians have been killed in the West Bank since the start of the war, mainly in violent protests and gunbattles during Israeli arrest raids.